christopherobin/mage/lib/modules/bot/README.md

 [back to top](#how-to-write-a-bot)

 This file can be directly copied from anyone of the games which have it.
-If in doubt take it from DeadRising-TheSurvival game.
+If in doubt please talk with the mage team.